Opel Combo: Combo B (1993-2001)

 The first generation of Combo, launched in October 1993, was based heavily on the Opel Corsa B, launched six months earlier.
-The front part (up to the B-pillar) is practically identical with the Corsa (except for the roof spoiler), but the platform (and thus wheelbase and the body in general) is extended to accommodate a tall, boxy cargo compartment, capable of carrying a Europallet.
+The front part (up to the B-pillar) is practically identical with the Corsa (except for the roof spoiler), but the platform (and thus wheelbase and the body in general) is extended to accommodate a tall, boxy cargo compartment, capable of carrying a Euro-pallet.

 The Combo B had symmetrical twin rear doors that opened to the side (rather than a single tailgate).
 These are counted as a single "door" when referring to the body style as three door.

 Following the increasing popularity of leisure activity vehicles, Opel launched a five passenger version of the Combo in the summer of 1995, called Opel Combo Tour.
 It differed from the panel van version by having the cargo section fitted with side windows, and a three-passenger split folding bench seat.

 Although Combo's primary market was Europe, it has also been sold on other continents, in markets where GM traditionally use Opel derived models.
 As the Azambuja Opel plant in Portugal is the sole production site of all Combos, all those models were replaced gradually with the Combo C in 2001.

 The Combo was also produced in relatively small numbers by SAIC subsidiary SAIC-Yizheng as the "Shanghai Auto (Shangqi) Saibao SAC6420", equipped with the same 1.6 litre engine and five speed manual transmission as the Buick Sail.
 Built from 2002 until 2005, there was also a DeLuxe version available, with alloy wheels and other extras.

 Holden in Australia launched the SB series Combo in February 1996.
 It offered the 1.4 litre C14NZ engine, upgraded to C14SE specification in 1997.
 Sales continued until 2002, although the last SB Combos were built in 2001, but complianced as models of 2002.
 Production of the Combo A ended in August 2001.